MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-26/README.md

 - Xiangyi Huang (1132626)

 # Research goal
-The main forcus of our project is to advice stakeholders where and what to invest for a higher profit.
+The main objective of our project is to advice stakeholders where and what to invest for a higher profit.

 # Timeline
 Some annual data is collected for predicting feature year.